ravichas/AMPL-Tutorial/data_curation/README.md

 ## Scope and details of the script

-The script automates protein-ligand binding data download for a custom list of targets (protein) from databases such as ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/) and ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) etc and creates machine-learning ready datasets (combined and individuval) along with some basic Exploratory Data Analysis plots.
+The script automates protein-ligand binding data download for a custom list of targets (protein) from databases such as ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/), and ExCAPE-DB (https://solr.ideaconsult.net/search/excape/) etc. The script also creates machine-learning ready datasets (combined and individuval) along with some basic Exploratory Data Analysis plots.
 Users with some effort can add -need Python programming- other input databas sources by extending the code.

 ### Software requirements: